DilanCF/CMSC412_notes/lecture/Lecture14.md

 As long you are consistent, this is good to use

-DLLs that we have in Windows are OS ibraries that help with this
+DLLs that we have in Windows are OS libraries that help with this

 Suppose we were bringing in and dynamically linking code

-We locte it somewhere in the memory
+We locate it somewhere in the memory

-All we have is the relocatoin register pointing to its location to help us find it
+All we have is the relocation register pointing to its location to help us find it

 When we go to the DLL, once we have loaded it into memory, we just need the relocation register location to make it work